Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

--   Deploy the Web App tier of the sample application (located within the Contoso.Financial.Web project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App.
+-   Deploy the Web App tier of the sample application (located within the Contoso.Financial.Web project within the Contoso.Financial Visual Studio solution in the HOL files) into the App Service Web App

 #### Exit criteria

--   The Web App Tier has been deployed and is accessible in a web browser.
+-   The Web App Tier has been deployed and is accessible in a web browser

 ### Task 4: Add Web App to Traffic Manager

 #### Tasks to complete

--   Configure a Traffic Manager Endpoint for the new App Service hosted Web App Tier of the application.
+-   Configure a Traffic Manager Endpoint for the new App Service hosted Web App Tier of the application

--   Remove the External Load Balancer Endpoint from the Traffic Manager.
+-   Remove the External Load Balancer Endpoint from the Traffic Manager

 #### Exit criteria

--   The Traffic Manager Endpoint has been configured for the App Service Web App Tier, and it is accessible in a web browser.
+-   The Traffic Manager Endpoint has been configured for the App Service Web App Tier, and it is accessible in a web browser

--   The External Load Balancer Endpoint has been removed from Traffic Manager.
+-   The External Load Balancer Endpoint has been removed from Traffic Manager

 ![The Contoso Financial login webpage displays.](images/Hands-onlabunguided-Optimizedarchitectureimages/media/image21.png "Contoso Financial login webpage")